-Symptoms include fever, runny nose, cough, loss of appetite, "pink eye," and a rash.
+Symptoms include fever, runny nose, cough, loss of appetite, watery red eyes, and a rash.
 The rash usually lasts 5-6 days and begins at the hairline, moves to the face and upper neck, and proceeds down the body.

 How serious is measles?